Beisfjord: History

 During one three-week period in July 1942, 311 men died, some from typhus, but most on one day when the German high command ordered all 287 prisoners in the sick quarters to be executed, citing concerns over health risks.
 All but about 100 were marched to a prepared mass grave and shot (this was known as the Beisfjord massacre).
 Those who were not yet dead were buried alive.
 When the remaining 100 prisoners refused to leave the barracks, the Germans doused the place with gasoline and set it on fire.
 Those who did not burn to death were shot as they tried to escape.
-In all, during the six-month stay in Beisfjord, about 83% (>700 prisoners) of the Yugoslavians died.
+In all, during the six-month stay in Beisfjord, about 83% (over 700 prisoners) of the Yugoslavs died.

-After the remaining Yugoslavians were transferred out in October 1942, Russian prisoners were brought to Beisfjord and kept there until 1945.
+After the remaining Yugoslavs were transferred out in October 1942, Russian prisoners were brought to Beisfjord and kept there until 1945.
 In all, 3,500–4,000 Russians had passed through the camp by the war's end.